funnyboy-roks/funnyboy-roks/README.md

 # funnyboy_roks

-Hello, I'm funnyboy_roks, or Funny!
-I have been programming for about eight years, building various applications and tools.
+Hello, I'm funnyboy_roks, or fbr!
+I have been programming for almost a decade, building various applications and tools.

-I build a lot of random bits of software, including libraries, CLI tools, web-sites, programming languages, Minecraft plugins, and so much more.
+I build a lot of random bits of software, including libraries, CLI tools, websites, programming languages, Minecraft plugins, and so much more.
 The vast majority of software that I build is open-source and placed in my [repositories](https://github.com/funnyboy-roks?tab=repositories).